creesch/jsapi-example-consumer/readme.md

 ## Solution

-To help out third party developers the jsAPI has been developed as a way to communicate what is present on page (posts, users, comments, etc) and changes in what is present (new posts loaded, url changes, etc).
-Additionally it provides specific dom nodes as containers for third party developers to write into.
+To help out third party developers, the jsAPI has been developed as a way to communicate what is present on page (posts, users, comments, etc) and updates to what is present (new posts loaded, url changes, etc).
+Additionally, it provides specific DOM nodes as containers for third party developers to put elements into.

-Third part extensions that register as consumer will first receive a backlog of currently relevant events.
-After having received the backlog interaction with reddit will result in events being fired for relevant things allowing the extensions to act on those.
+Third party extensions that register as a consumer will first receive a backlog of currently relevant events and container nodes.
+Events will be fired for new elements or updates.

 ## Considerations